- ADMISSIONS & AID

 We are a thought leader in study abroad with extensive experience implementing immersive programs.

-We run study abroad programs on all seven continents and offer custom and faculty led program locations in Africa, Asia, Europe, Latin America, and the Middle East.
+We run programs on all seven continents and offer custom and faculty led program locations in Africa, Asia, Europe, Latin America, the Middle East, and the United States.

 SIT has strong experience engaging students within a wide and diverse range of cultural and geographical environments.